- Here is a list of boxers with the most knockouts.

 - Billy Bird leads the list.

 A great indicator of a boxer’s dominance inside the ring is the number of knockouts produced.
-In today’s modern era of online sports betting, fighters with impressive finishes will almost automatically assure them of being favorites in boxing odds.
+In today’s modern era of online sports betting, fighters with impressive finishes and the fastest knockouts will almost automatically assure them of being favorites in boxing odds.

 However, the record for the most knockouts in boxing history might be hard to break due to the fewer fights today.
 Heavyweight contender and former title challenger Deontay Wilder is one of the few boxers today to have as many knockouts in all his fights.